Our Patient and Public Involvement Representatives

 Key qualities of our patient and public involvement representatives

-• They have personal experience of prostate cancer, whether they themselves have been diagnosed or they are a partner, family member or friend of someone affected by prostate cancer.
+• They have personal experience of prostate cancer, whether they themselves have been diagnosed or they are a partner, family member or friend of someone affected by prostate cancer

-• They are committed to representing the views of a wide range of people living with prostate cancer and respect differing viewpoints.
+• They are committed to representing the views of a wide range of people living with prostate cancer and respect differing viewpoints

-• They enjoy learning about science and research.
+• They enjoy learning about science and research

-• They understand the importance of confidentiality in relation to the discussions and the research funding applications they review.
+• They understand the importance of confidentiality in relation to the discussions and the research funding applications they review

 What our patient and public involvement representatives do

-Our patient and public involvement representatives discuss the feasibility and practicality of the proposed research from the patient perspective and ensure that patient involvement and experience have been appropriately considered within the development of the projects.
-They give their time to prepare for and attend a handful meetings throughout the year to discuss the applications we receive to our funding calls.
-We are on hand to provide support and relevant training for our patient and public involvement representatives to help them with their work.
+They give their time to prepare for and attend meetings throughout the year to discuss the applications we receive to our funding calls.
+We are on hand to provide support and relevant training for our PPI Reps to help them with their role.

 Below are the key things they do as part of the assessment of research applications received to our funding calls.

-The patient and public involvement representatives read their assigned research applications and documents and prepare their review to discuss when they meet together.
+The PPI representatives read their assigned research applications and documents and prepare their review to discuss when they meet together.

 • A committee meeting where the applications are discussed, and the attending representative/s will share the collated comments from the patient and public involvement meeting.